matthiasnys/kraken-cli/README.md

 - Your balance is displayed

 # Caveats
-This is just a demo project for personal use.
+This is just a (hacked) demo project for personal use.
 Feel free to update to support your currencies.
 Not tested and not production ready.